itiwll/test_SDK/README.md

 ## [Download SDK](https://test-front.lovense.com/lovense-developer/lovense-win-sdk-2.0.1-rc1.zip)

 # Step 3: Configure the SDK in your application
+For example, the method below is to configure SDK in Visual Studio 2019
 1. Set the path of the SDK header file
 ![avatar](https://github.com/caitain/test_SDK/blob/master/configurehead.png)
 2. Set the path of SDK lib file